monstorix/monstorix/README.md

 ## Hi 👋
 I'm Raymond Nee.
-A Journalism student with multiple hobbies.
+A person with multiple hobbies.

 Trying to learn many things.